AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How many car accidents happen in Charlotte?

-In 2023, the city of Charlotte had 32,932 traffic accidents – roughly twice as many accidents as Raleigh had and more than 10 percent of the state’s total accidents for the year.5
+In 2024, the city of Charlotte had 32,476 traffic accidents – roughly twice as many accidents as Raleigh had and more than 10 percent of the state’s total accidents for the year.6

 The most common causes of car accidents in Charlotte are distracted driving, speeding, alcohol impairment, and lane departures.
-To keep yourself safe, pay attention and observe traffic laws when you’re driving in Charlotte (and everywhere else).
-Also make sure your auto insurance liability limits are high enough to protect you and your assets in the event of an accident.
+Make sure your auto insurance liability limits are high enough to financially protect you and your assets in the event of an accident.
 Collision and comprehensive coverage can help ensure that you can get back on the road with needed repairs or replacement if your car is damaged in an accident.

 Minimum Auto Insurance Requirements in North Carolina